pony0278/Super-PinnedWindows-google-extension/README.md

 1. **PiP Mode (Picture-in-Picture):** A single, **truly always-on-top**, interactive window that floats above all your other applications.
 2. **Popup Mode (Popup Window):** A flexible, independent, and minimal browser window that you can **open multiple times**.
+3. **Side panel (Docked):** A fully interactive panel **locked to the side** of your main browser window, perfect for persistent companion apps, notes, or media controls.

 ---